Beuth-Erdelt/DBMS-Benchmarker/paper.md

 ## Monitoring Hardware Metrics

-To make hardware metrics available, we must [provide](Options.html#connection-file) an API URL and an API Access Token for a Grafana Server.
+To make hardware metrics available, we must [provide](Options.html#connection-file) an API URL for a Prometheus Server.
-The tool collects metrics from the Grafana server with a step size of 1 second.
+The tool collects metrics from the Prometheus server with a step size of 1 second.

 <p align="center">
 <img src="https://raw.githubusercontent.com/Beuth-Erdelt/DBMS-Benchmarker/master/docs/Concept-Monitoring.png" width="320">